DFE-Digital/register-trainee-teachers/app/views/guidance/bulk_recommend_trainees.md

 If a trainee has not met the standards, you can choose to either:

 - delete the row
-- leave the date blank in the CSV file.
+- leave the date blank in the CSV file

 Do not make any other changes to the CSV file.